Literary Paritantra (Systems) An International Journal on Literature and Theory invites articles for its Spring 2010 Issue

 4. "Book Reviews" -- Reviews of books which address, explain, and expand on this new area of knowledge-- systems and literature—are encouraged.
 Other books on literature and literary theory are also considered.
 The length of a Book review should be approximately 2-5 pages.

 5. "Creative Writing" -- Literary works of fiction, poetry, drama, etc. are accepted.
-Especially, writing that attempts to creatively and innovatively 'experiment' with new thoughts and ideas is encouraged.
+Especially, writing which attempts to creatively and innovatively 'experiment' with new thoughts and ideas is encouraged.

 1. All papers must be neatly typed, double-spaced, and written in MLA style according to the MLA Style Manual and Guide to Scholarly Publishing 3rd edition.
 According to MLA Style, parenthetical citations within the body of the article and a 'Works Cited' page immediately following the last page of written text are required.
 Lengthy and digressive footnotes/ endnotes are discouraged.
 Authors are strongly urged to proofread and ensure that their article submissions are correct and in proper format.